Brooklyn Technical High School: Incorporation into specialized high school system and later years

 In 1972, Brooklyn Tech, Bronx Science, Stuyvesant High School, and High School for Performing Arts become incorporated by the New York State Legislature as specialized high schools of New York City.
 The act called for a uniform exam to be administered for admission to Brooklyn Tech, Bronx Science, and Stuyvesant.
-The exam would become known as the Specialized High Schools Admissions Test (SHSAT) and tested students in math and English.
+The exam would become known as the Specialized High Schools Admissions Test (SHSAT) and tested students in Math and English.
 With its statewide recognition, the school had to become co-educational.
 Previous to this, Brooklyn Tech was All Boys, and had a sister school, Bay Ridge High School which was all girls.

 In 1973, Tech celebrated its 50th anniversary with a dinner-dance at the Waldorf Astoria.
 To further commemorate the anniversary, a monument was erected, with a time capsule beneath it, in the north courtyard.
 The monument has eight panels, each with a unique design representing each of Tech's eight majors at that point.

 In 1983, Matt Mandery's appointment as principal made him the first Tech alumnus to hold that position.
-The following year, Tech received the Excellence in Education award from the U.S. Department of Education.
+The same year, Tech received the Excellence in Education award from the U.S. Department of Education.
 The Alumni Association was formally created during this time, and coalitions were formed with the New York City Department of Transportation.
 Mandery oversaw the addition of a Bio-Medical major to the curriculum.
 John Tobin followed as principal in 1987, abolished the Materials Science department, and closed the seventh-floor foundry.

 In the mid-1980s, a violent street gang known as the Decepticons were founded at Brooklyn Tech.
 As well, in 2000, the city issued a special report concerning the lack of notification to law enforcement during a string of robberies within the high school, including armed robbery with knives and stun guns.